This post may contain affiliate links, view our disclosure policy.

-Sweet potatoes are full of antioxidants an tons of naturally sweet flavor.
-They adapt easily into sweet recipes but are also great for that savory meal like this one.
-I love how easy it is to make these slow cooker mashed sweet potatoes.
-They are ideal for serving at holiday dinners when you have the oven and stovetop busy with other recipes.
+Sweet potatoes are full of antioxidants and are packed with lots of naturally sweet flavors.
+They adapt easily into sweet recipes but are also great for s savory meal like this one.

-Another favorite in my house are my twice baked sweet potatoes recipe.
+If you’re looking for another sweet potato recipe, try my twice-baked sweet potatoes recipe.
 This recipe is definitely more on the side of sweetness but is still a great side dish for any meal.
-I love doing this when I have leftover baked sweet potatoes from another meal.
+I especially like to prepare this recipe when I have leftover baked sweet potatoes from another meal.

 - Pork loin roast